ORDERS OF PROTECTION

 Order issued by the court in order to prevent someone from committing an act included in domestic violence defined in Arizona Revised Statutes 13-3601(a).

-The order of protection also can only be issued against specific individuals-“Familial Relationship”
+The order of protection can only be issued against specific individuals - “Familial Relationship”

-Recipient order must be in some form of a familial relationship with the opposing party.
+Recipient of the order must be in some form of a familial relationship with the opposing party.

 A parent of your child (either born or pregnant with)

 Lives or has lived with you in the same household

 Related by blood or court order as your parent, grandparent, child, grandchild, brother, or sister